Hawaii Approves Bill Banning Sunscreen Believed To Kill Coral Reefs

 Hawaii lawmakers passed a bill Tuesday that would prohibit the sale of over-the-counter sunscreens containing chemicals it says are contributing to the destruction of the state's coral reefs and other ocean life.

-If signed by Gov. David Ige, it would make Hawaii the first state in the country to pass such a law and would take effect on Jan.
+If signed by Gov. David Ige, it will make Hawaii the first state in the country to pass such a law and will take effect on Jan.
 1, 2021.

-"Amazingly, this is a first-in-the-world law," Sen. Mike Gabbard, who introduced the bill, told the Honolulu Star-Advertiser.
+"Amazingly, this is a first-in-the-world law," state Sen. Mike Gabbard, who introduced the bill, told the Honolulu Star-Advertiser.
 "So, Hawaii is definitely on the cutting edge by banning these dangerous chemicals in sunscreens."

 The chemicals oxybenzone and octinoxate, which are used in more than 3,500 of the world's most popular sunscreen products, including Hawaiian Tropic, Coppertone and Banana Boat, would be prohibited.